outerminds/Entia/README.md

 -   [Group](): a list of all the **E**ntities in a given World that conform to a query.
 -   [Node](): a data wrapper around **S**ystems that allow to define execution behaviour and order.
 -   [Controller](): a wrapper around **S**ystems that executes them based on the behaviour defined in nodes and that controls their state.
 -   [Phase](): a data type that is associated with a phase of execution.
-It allows to run systems at different times such as initialization time, run time, dispose time or any other 'time' that you want to define.
+It allows to run systems at different times such as initialization time, run time, dispose time or any other time that you care to define.

 # Recurrent Usage Patterns
 I will specify here recurrent usage patterns that are used in the framework.